JakubHojsan/DH110-22F/A06/README.md

 ## Project Summary

+Zero is a zero emissions electric motorcycle platform which allows users to rent short/long term motorcycles for their everyday needs.
+It allows you to pay per mile, day, or month.
+It aims to increase sustainable living within cities as highlighted as a UN Sustainable Development goal, to make all of us more conservative in our carbon footprint.

+### Purpose

 The purpose of this assignment is to create a design library for future designs that adhere to good design standards, and follow theory such as Gestalt.
 Once we create a design library for our product creating a high fidelity prototype will come easier -- but also this serves as a tool to validtiate our design solutions one last time before the high fidelity concept.

 ### Process